 It always helps me in my blogging, when wrapping up the old year and setting goals for the new, to take stock of which of my posts have enjoyed the most popularity over the last twelve months.
+That’s my goal in tabulating these top 10 posts of 2015.
 Knowing what has been most helpful to readers in the past helps me to better be able to serve you in the future.

 As it turns out, the majority of this year’s top 10 list made last year’s list, too (although they’ve shuffled positions somewhat):